Nurse misconduct hearing set to re-open over death of Plymouth woman

 Eight charges are being heard against CPN Campbell which include that whilst employed as a registered psychiatric nurse by Plymouth Community Healthcare she failed to attend the requisite number of outpatient appointments with Ms Mitchell, failed to maintain adequate records and to escalate safeguarding concerns on three separate occasions.

 She is also charged with failing to communicate with Ms Mitchell’s parents, as per an earlier agreement, and by doing so was dishonest in attempting to give the impression to Ms Mitchell’s parents that she was accompanying their daughter to outpatient appointments.
-All eight charges are listed on the NMC’s website.

 Dawn Treloar, solicitor at law firm Hodge Jones & Allen who is representing Ms Mitchell’s son, says: “Mr Mitchell has fought hard for a long time to get these charges heard.
 He feels very strongly that his daughter’s demise was avoidable and that individual failings need to be addressed, so that the well-being and safety of other vulnerable patients being managed in the community is not compromised by substandard care provision.”